 The title is taken from the refrain of The Keeper, a traditional song, ostensibly about a gamekeeper searching for female deer but loaded with the insinuation of sexual encounter.
-Heaney’s speaker uses a fairy-story atmosphere to describe a pleasure sequence from his own life.
-The two experiences hint at the deliberate sensuality of the original song.
+Heaney combines young speaker, factual experience, fairy-story and ‘still life’ Art form to describe pleasurable moments from his life.
+His two settings elevate the less refined sensuality of the original song.

-- The first of two mildly erotic snatches of pleasure; ‘…sensuous delight in (Heaney) has often a tinge of the erotic’.
-Helen Vendler 2011
+In 2011 Helen Vendler spotted Heaney’s subtlety – ‘Two mildly erotic snatches of pleasure ‘, she commented, adding ‘sensuous delight in Heaney has often a tinge of the erotic’.

-- ‘Forbidden fruit’ is any object of desire whose appeal is a direct result of the knowledge that it cannot or should not be obtained or something that someone may want but is forbidden to have; the metaphorical phrase forbidden fruit refers to the Book of Genesis, where it is the fruit of the Tree of Knowledge of Good and Evil eaten by Adam and Eve in the Garden of Eden that leads to their expulsion.
+- unforbidden: permitted; it is difficult not to underestimate young Heaney’s knowledge of ‘forbidden fruit’, objects of desire that must not be experienced – reference to the Book of Genesis, where it is the fruit of the Tree of Knowledge of Good and Evil eaten by Adam and Eve in the Garden of Eden against God’s explicit instruction leading to their expulsion;

 - 4 tercets; fewer than 30 words in total; maximum line length of 4 syllables;